YueMoon3773/sign_up_form/README.md

 ## ✨ Features

 - **User Inputs**: Name, email, phone number, password, and confirm password fields..
-- **Basic Validation**: Ensures required fields are filled out and that each input should match its type.
+- **Basic Validation**: Ensures required fields are filled out and each input should match its type.
 - **Responsive Design**: Adapts to different screen sizes, providing a seamless user experience.
 - **Visual Appeal**: Uses imagery and color schemes to enhance user engagement.